AerospaceNU/better-engine-control-software/src/README.md

 The major change we know we have to make is making an implementation for the custom prop board.
-This change gives us things like onboard sensors, so we don't have to do the cringe data packets through serial ports things like the TeensyBoundary boundary.
-However, the prop board comes with a major limitation. **It only has space for an EXE size of less than 500KB.** We can do things like compiling a release build, but if that's the only way to get our software to fit we will be severely hampered when things INEVITABLY go wrong and we can't properly debug.
+This change gives us things like onboard sensors, so we don't have to do the cringe data packets through serial ports things like the TeensyBoundary.
+However, the prop board comes with a major limitation. **It only has space for an EXE with a size of less than 500KB.** We can do things like compiling a release build, but if that's the only way to get our software to fit we will be severely hampered when things INEVITABLY go wrong and we can't properly debug.

 This means that the limiting factor we will probably face will be space constraints.
-Thankfully, a HUGE chunk of our EXE space is used on the `ECSNetworker` with its giant dependencies.
+Thankfully, a HUGE chunk of our current test stand EXE space is used on the `ECSNetworker` with its giant dependencies.
 When we reimplement it for the prop board, the space saved should be DRAMATIC.

 That being said, **DO NOT PREMATURELY OPTIMIZE CODE FOR SPACE** because
-- our major space-saving has yet to be finished yet
+- our major space-saving has yet to be finished yet (said comm boundary)
 - we have to do some compiler things to remove unnecessary libraries bloating the size
-- compiler optimizations can be pretty magical, they can help a lot if your code is clear
+- compiler optimizations can be pretty magical, but they only work if your intentions in code are clear
-- if we cannot read/understand/debug over-optimized code, it is effectively useless
+- if we cannot read/understand over-optimized code, when the inevitable time to debug it come, it is effectively useless
   - we will have to rewrite/replace it
 - optimization requires data, we have to know what parts of the code are the chunkiest AFTER we get everything ready
   - do NOT just trust intuition, computers are complex and compilers are magical